BATModules/BATModules/README.md

-# BATModules
+# BATModules from the H2020 BATModel project

-Trade model enhancements from the H2020 BATModel project in GAMS and GEMPACK
+BATModules are modular enhancements of trade simulation models developed by the H2020 BATModel project.
+The overarching aim of the BATModel project (www.BATModel.eu) is to improve the modelling of agri-food policies in existing tools and approaches.
+Distributing model developments as modular, well-documented pieces of code in the two main modelling languages (GAMS and GEMPACK) the project advancements become available to the (trade) modelling community.
+This extends the impact of the BATModel project beyond the model teams participating in the project and beyond the lifetime of the project.